 The Postgraduate Diploma in Social Work is an academic and professional qualification where you will experience an integration of practice and research.
 Social workers have a key role in working with other professionals to offer support to some of society's most vulnerable citizens.

 This innovative and accelerated postgraduate social work course, approved by Social Work England, offers the opportunity to engage with an intensive and immersive programme of teaching and learning integrating practice placements.
 Over the duration of the programme, you will develop into a competent and enthusiastic social work practitioner ready to engage with the rigours of this dynamic and exciting profession.

 We have excellent relationships with local employers through our long standing stakeholder group and our new Teaching Partnership.
 As a result, some of your teaching with be co-delivered by practising social workers and service users.

 This programme offers an accelerated route to becoming a professional social worker for highly motivated recent graduates or for career changers looking for new challenges and opportunities.
 You will be able to develop into an excellent and valued social worker with the capacity to work in all statutory social work settings and in a wide variety of private and voluntary workplaces in the UK and abroad.
-You will also be able to take advantage of high quality placements in both adult and children’s services including a final 100 day placement in a statutory social work setting.
+You will also be able to take advantage of high quality placements in both adult and children’s services including a final 100 day placement where you will undertake statutory interventions.

 You will be studying a range of social work theories and will learn the skills to apply these in different practice contexts.
 This will include psychosocial perspectives, sociology, psychology and human development.
 There will be a focus on relationship based practice as well as systemic theories.
 You will study relevant aspects of legislation and the application of these in practice.
 The curriculum is mapped against the Professional Capabilities Framework (PCF) Standards of Proficiency (SoPs) and the Knowledge and Skills Statements (KSS) for both children and adults.